Resource Allocation Model

 The Resource Allocation Model (RAM) was developed to ensure a fair, efficient and transparent allocation of the state public education budget for every school.

-Funding to NSW public schools through the RAM methodology is in its sixth year.
+Funding to NSW public schools through the RAM methodology is in its seventh year.

 Every school receives a Planned School Budget Allocation Report in October that shows the full school funding allocation including staffing and operational costs.
-The report assists schools to develop their own budget and allocate funding to deliver on the strategic directions in their school plan.
-It includes each school's allocations for the seven loadings of the 2019 RAM.
+The report assists schools to develop a budget and allocate funding to deliver on the strategic directions in their school plan.
+It includes each school's allocations for the seven loadings of the 2020 RAM.

 Annual school funding cycle